Charlwood: Before 1800

 The village anciently lay within the Reigate Hundred.
 Its variant spellings from such medieval records as the Feet of fines include: Cherlewude (13th century); Cherlwude (that century and the next, when Chorlwode also appeared).
 After this Charlewood appears commonly in 18th-century records.

 The place is not mentioned in the Domesday Book of 1086, and was probably a forest district of the manor of Merstham, Surrey which until shortly after 1911 reached into the parish.
 In the medieval period this was held by Christchurch Priory.
 About 1890 a vessel of Paludina Limestone (Sussex 'marble') was found on the estate of Mr. Young, Stan Hill/Stanhill, which the finders regarded as an ancient font, but which was perhaps a stone mortar.
 Charlwood Place is a 16th-century listed moated house situated on the northwestern perimeter of the village.
 The mother of John Pitseus, a recusant Bishop in France, lived there.

 A historic cricket match was held in Charlwood in June 1741.
 This was Surrey v London and won by the county team.
 The match is the only time that Charlwood features in surviving cricket records.

 After 1800

-Total enclosure (of the common land) took place in phases: in 1843, 1844 and 1854, including of Johnson's Common and White's Common, once considered infertile land.
+Total enclosure (of the common land) took place in phases: in 1843, 1844 and 1854, including of Johnson's Common and White's Common, once said to be infertile land.
 Lowfield Heath was in the parish and was enclosed in 1846.
 Charlwood's cottage hospital opened in 1873 but was closed in 1911.
 Charlwood Boys' School was built in 1840.
 Charlwood Girls' and Infants' School was built in 1852 and enlarged in 1893.

 Lowfield Heath School was built in 1868.
 Gatwick Racecourse, opened in 1891, after the closing of the Croydon Racecourse at Woodside, Croydon.

 A move of Charlwood from Surrey to West Sussex was included in the Local Government Act 1974.
 This was prevented by the Charlwood and Horley Act 1974, ensuring it stayed in Surrey.